 Prospective Residents & Fellows: Employment Conditions

-Duration of Appointment - Appointments to a graduate medical education program are made on a year to year basis.
+1. Duration of Appointment - Appointments to a graduate medical education program are made on a year-to-year basis.
 Reappointment is based on successful attainment of satisfactory knowledge, skill and competencies required at each level of training.
 Each enrolled Clinical Program Trainee (CPT) applies for and is credentialed as a CPT of the University of Michigan Health System medical/dental staff.
 Each CPT is, therefore, governed by the medical-dental staff bylaws applicable to CPTs as well as the academic policies and procedures in place in the individual graduate medical education program and the Agreement between the Regents of the University of Michigan on behalf of the University of Michigan Health System (“UMHS”) and the House Officer Association (“HOA”).

-The CPT must be aware of his/her level of training, his/her specific clinical experience, judgement, knowledge, and technical skill, and any associated limitations that may have been imposed by the director(s) of the training program.
-The resident should not independently perform procedures or treatments, or management plans that he/she lacks the skill and training to perform.
+The CPT must be aware of his/her level of training, his/her specific clinical experience, judgment, knowledge, and technical skill, and any associated limitations that may have been imposed by the director(s) of the training program.
+The trainee should not independently perform procedures or treatments, or management plans that he/she lacks the skill and training to perform.
 Likewise, the CPT should not institute management plans or protocols that are unfamiliar.
 Failure to function within graduated levels or responsibility or to communicate significant patient care issues to the responsible attending physician may result in the removal of the resident.

 For each assignment there is a hierarchy of supervision that is provided to the CPTs with an Attending Physician assigned and available 24 hours a day as the patient physician of record.
 In the hierarchy of responsibility for patient care, more senior CPTs may be assigned supervisory responsibilities for more junior CPTs and students.

-Off Campus Assignments - Many CPTs are regularly assigned to the Veteran’s Administration Ann Arbor Health Care System (VAAAHS), St. Joseph Mercy Hospital, Hurley Medical Center, Chelsea Hospital and other sites identified by the program in order to meet the requirements for completion of the graduate medical education training program.
+H. Off Campus Assignments - Many CPTs are regularly assigned to the Veteran’s Administration Ann Arbor Health Care System (VAAAHS), St. Joseph Mercy Hospital, Hurley Medical Center, Chelsea Hospital and other sites identified by the program in order to meet the requirements for completion of the graduate medical education training program.
 Master affiliation agreements exist between the UMHS and specific sites listed above.
-For any off campus assignment, written agreements must be on file in the Office of Graduate Medical Education in order to assure appropriate liability coverage, address supervision issues and delineate the rotation goals and objectives as appropriate.
+For any off campus assignment, written agreements must be on file in the Office of Graduate Medical Education in order to assure appropriate liability coverage, address supervision and duty hour issues and delineate the rotation goals and objectives as appropriate.